 If you work in analytics or data science, like we do, you are familiar with the fact that data is being generated all the time at ever faster rates.
 (You may even be a little weary of people pontificating about this fact.)
 Analysts are often trained to handle tabular or rectangular data that is mostly numeric, but much of the data proliferating today is unstructured and text-heavy.
 Many of us who work in analytical fields are not trained in even simple interpretation of natural language.

-We developed a new R package, tidytext (Silge and Robinson 2016), because we were familiar with many methods for data wrangling and visualization, but couldn’t easily apply these same methods to text.
+We developed the tidytext (Silge and Robinson 2016) R package because we were familiar with many methods for data wrangling and visualization, but couldn’t easily apply these same methods to text.
 We found that using tidy data principles can make many text mining tasks easier, more effective, and consistent with tools already in wide use.
-By treating text as data frames of words, we can manipulate, summarize, and visualize the characteristics of text easily and integrate natural language processing into effective workflows we were already using.
+Treating text as data frames of individual words allows us to manipulate, summarize, and visualize the characteristics of text easily and integrate natural language processing into effective workflows we were already using.

-The tools provided by the tidytext package are relatively simple; what is important is the possible applications.
+This book serves as an introduction of text mining using the tidytext package and other tidy tools.
+The functions provided by the tidytext package are relatively simple; what is important are the possible applications.
 Thus, this book provides compelling examples of real text mining problems.

 1.1 What is tidy text?

 As described by Hadley Wickham (Wickham 2014), tidy data has a specific structure:

 - Each type of observational unit is a table

 We thus define the tidy text format as being a table with one-token-per-row.
 This is in contrast to the ways text is often stored in current analyses, as raw strings, in a structured “corpus” object, or in a document-term matrix.
 For tidy text mining, the token that is stored in each row is most often a single word, but can also be an n-gram, sentence, or paragraph.
 In the tidytext package, we provide functionality to tokenize by commonly used units of text like these and convert to a one-term-per-row format.